centos-opstools/opstools-ansible/README.rst

       -----BEGIN RSA PRIVATE KEY-----
       ...
       -----END RSA PRIVATE KEY-----

+You can also influence the data storage being used for performance metrics.
+It can be either gnocchi or graphite, which should work in most cases.
+For more details, please visit group_vars/all.yml.

 You don't need a configuration file if you wish to use default options.